 3. If you want to pause the recording, click Stop.

 4. If/when you want to resume the recording, click the Play button (Continue Recording).

 5. The recording will stop when class ends.
 After class, the recording will be emailed to the email address that you used to sign into Engageli.
-The recording link is sent from a "do not reply" address so if you don’t see it within five minutes, please check Spam.
+The recording link is sent from a "do not reply" address, so if you don’t see it within five minutes to one hour, please check Spam.

 Recordings After Class

 After class, you can access recordings in the Engageli Portal.